OctopusDeploy/docs/src/pages/docs/tenants/tenant-infrastructure.md

 Shared hosting allows you to host the applications of multiple tenants on the same machines to reduce hosting costs by increasing density.
 To implement shared hosting, you need to create a shared server farm and indicate which tenants will be hosted on that farm.

 This is very similar to the dedicated hosting scenario.
-Instead of choosing a single-tenant, you use a tenant tag to indicate these servers will be hosting applications for multiple tenants.
+Instead of choosing a single tenant, you use a tenant tag to indicate these servers will be hosting applications for multiple tenants.

 ### Step 1: Create a hosting tag set {#shared-hosting-create-tagset}

 Firstly let's create a tag set to identify which tenants should be hosted on which shared server farms:

 1. Go to **Library ➜ Tenant Tag Sets** and create a new tag set called **Hosting**.
-1. Add a tag called **Shared-Farm-1** and set the color to green to help identify tenants on shared hosting more quickly:
+2. Add a tag called **Shared-Farm-1** and set the color to green to help identify tenants on shared hosting more quickly:
    ![](/docs/tenants/images/multi-tenant-shared-tag.png)

 ### Step 2: Configure the shared server farm {#shared-hosting-configure-shared-farm}